Issue

 4 Connections to other methods

-A common approximation to the χ2-function is obtained for a block-diagonal generalized data covariance matrix C, with parameter covariance matrix M and experimental data covariance matrix V along the diagonal: χ2=(PP)M1(PP)+(T(P)D)V1(T(P)D).(43)
+A common approximation to the χ2-function is obtained for a block-diagonal generalized data covariance matrix C, with parameter covariance matrix M and experimental data covariance matrix V along the diagonal: χ2=(PP)M1(PP)+(T(P)D)V1(T(P)D).Mathematical equation(43)

 Minimization of χ2 with respect to P yields a solution vector Pmin, that is approximately equal to the posterior expectation value of parameters ⟨P ⟩ [14].
 This definition of χ2 has been used in nuclear data evaluations and is also the quantity that is minimized in generic optimization codes like MINUIT [15].
 That these methods could lead to incorrect posterior values and covariances has been recognized by Capote [16].